SumoLogic/sumologic-kubernetes-collection/docs/README.md

-# Deployment Guide for unreleased version
+# Deployment Guide for v3.0.0

 This page has instructions for collecting Kubernetes logs, metrics, and events;
 enriching them with deployment, pod, and service level metadata; and sending them to Sumo Logic.